-- O When an individual or provider recruits and pays individuals money or offers gifts in exchange for referrals in the Medicare or Medi-Cal program; - O Billing for services not rendered or at a higher level than actually provided; - O Billing for non-covered services using an incorrect CPT2, HCPCS3 and/orDiagnosis code in order to have services covered; - O Billing for services that are performed by another provider or services performed by an unlicensed provider, yet billed under a licensed provider's name or information; - O Altering records to receive covered services; - O Ordering unnecessary tests or diagnostic procedures.
+- O When an individual or provider recruits and pays individuals money or offers gifts in exchange for referrals in the Medicare or Medi-Cal program; - O Billing for services not rendered or at a higher level than actually provided; - O Billing for non-covered services using an incorrect CPT2, HCPCS3 and/or Diagnosis code in order to have services covered; - O Billing for services that are performed by another provider or services performed by an unlicensed provider, yet billed under a licensed provider's name or information; - O Altering records to receive covered services; - Ordering unnecessary tests or diagnostic procedures.

-Q4 Reporting Fraud, Waste or Abuse (FWA)
+Q4: Reporting Fraud, Waste or Abuse (FWA)

-CenCal Health's contract between a Provider or Subcontractor includes terms requiring contracted entities to report suspected cases of Fraud, Waste and Abuse (FWA).
+CenCal Health's contract between a Provider or Subcontractor includes terms requiring contracted entities to report suspected cases of Fraud, Waste and Abuse (FWA) within ten (10) business days of the date the Provider first becomes aware of or is on notice of such activity.
+Federal law also requires repayment of the overpayment to CenCal Health within sixty (60) calendar days after the date on which the overpayment was identified.
 CenCal Health supports good faith and anonymous reporting through a variety of reporting channels accessible to all employees, members, business partners, and the public, without fear of retaliation.